lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 Building the tests
 -------------------

-Unlike unit tests, E2E tests will be run against our Ionic development server, which builds source code into `app.bundle.js`.
+Unlike the unit tests, E2E tests are run against the Ionic development server.
 All we need to do is compile our E2E tests from Typescript to Javascript, as opposed to building all the source as well.

-The [gulp][gulp-home] build task we set up for building the unit tests does this for free, so we're just going to use that.
-It's just worth noting that the other stuff that task does (building *.ts and *.spec, and copying assets) are surplus to requirements here.

 Make the following changes to your project: